from collections.abc import Callable, Sequence

 optim_G.step()

-Before evaluation, we configured the learning rate (LR), optimizer’s \(\beta\) parameters, batch size, and data loader settings for all experiments.
-We used the MNIST digits and MNIST fashion datasets for assessment.
+Before evaluation, I configured the learning rate (LR), optimizer’s \(\beta\) parameters, batch size, and data loader settings for all experiments.
+I used the MNIST digits and MNIST fashion datasets for assessment.

 "pin_memory": True,